A. J. B. Johnston: Career

 Johnston's research archives are deposited at the Beaton Institute of the Cape Breton University.

 In February and March 2017, Johnston was Writer-in-Residence at Wolff Cottage (the Center for the Writing Arts) in Fairhope, Alabama.

-In July 2018, Johnston was named as one of the members of a special task force that is to make recommendations to the Halifax Regional Municipality regarding the commemoration of British colonial governor of Nova Scotia, Edward Cornwallis, and of the commemoration of Indigenous history within the municipality.
+In July 2018, Johnston was named to a task force asked to make recommendations to the Halifax Regional Municipality regarding the commemoration of British colonial governor of Nova Scotia, Edward Cornwallis, and of the commemoration of Indigenous history within the municipality.
 That task force report was submitted to HRM mayor, council and staff in May 2020.

-Johnston's most recent book is a young adult novel, Into the Wind, published by Acorn Press.
+Johnston's most recent book is a young adult novel, Into the Wind, A Novel of Acadian Resilience, published by Acorn Press.